ReScience/ReScience-submission/code/README.md

 ```

 where ARG1 and ARG2 are command line arguments, passed to the script to specify the experimental protocol and the simulation time in seconds, respectively.
-The experimental protocols are specified bellow:
+The experimental protocols are specified below:

 protocol = 0:   Spontaneous activity (figure 2)
 protocol = 1:   DC input and layer-independent experiments (figures 5A and 5B)
 protocol = 2:   Layer-independent randomized to generate histograms in figure 5C
 protocol = 3:   Dependence of network activity on the background firing rate and the relative inhibitory synaptic strength (figure 6)
+protocol = 4:   comparison of spontaneous activity using equations 3 or 4 from paper to calculate the number of synapses between populations
+protocol = 5:   response to transient thalamic input (figure 7)

 After running the simulations, every data generated will be saved in the data folder (../data/) and the figures will be saved in the figures folder (./figures/).